the7th/SPS/README.md

 The user can ask the information on screen to be printed for reference purpose.
 Visualization of each students performance.

-Functions to be performed by the system as described below:
+Functions performed by the system as described below:

 Parent: